kellyi/PropPHL/README.md

 PropPHL includes data from two networked APIs: [the City of Philadelphia's Property Data API](http://phlapi.com/opaapi.html) and [Philly Hoods: a neighborhoods API for Philadelphia](http://phillyhoods.net/).
 The app makes an API call to get block-level data from the property data API, then unwraps the resulting JSON into a Block object and a set of affiliated Property and Pin objects.
 Once a Block object's created, the app makes another API call to the Philly Hoods API to find the name of the neighborhood the block is in.

+The Info screen, incidentally, shows this very README.md file in a UIWebView!
+(Formatted for mobile, naturally.)

 **Persistence**

 The app uses Core Data for persistence.
 The data model includes three entities: Block, Property, and Pin.
 Among these entities, there are multiple relationships: